Joe Gacy: Westside Xtreme Wrestling (2020)

-On the July 19 episode of NXT 2.0, Gacy revealed the druids' identities as the Dyad, consisting of Jagger Reed and Rip Fowler, formerly known as the Grizzled Young Veterans.
-Collectively, Gacy and the Dyad are known as the Schism, and they began a feud with Cameron Grimes.
-During this rivalry, the debuting Ava Raine, the daughter of Dwayne Johnson who is known as The Rock, would join Schism and cost Grimes in his final match with Gacy on the November 8th episode of NXT, ending the feud.
+On the July 19, 2022 episode of NXT 2.0, Gacy revealed the druids' identities as the Dyad, consisting of Jagger Reid and Rip Fowler, formerly known as James Drake and Zack Gibson of the Grizzled Young Veterans respectively.
+Collectively, Gacy and the Dyad were known as Schism, and they began a feud with Cameron Grimes.
+During this rivalry, the debuting Ava Raine, would join Schism and cost Grimes in his final match with Gacy on the November 8th episode of NXT, ending the feud.
 Gacy competed in the Men's Iron Survivor match at NXT Deadline, but was unsuccessful in becoming number one contender.
+The Schism stable would slowly begin to disband in September 2023, starting with the expiration of The Dyad's contracts on September 14, and culminating in a backstage segment at NXT No Mercy where Gacy declared the Schism to be "dead", which was followed up by Ava posting a cryptic tweet simply saying "goodbye" to NXT.